Broadcast Infrastructure Market

 -

-In July 2023, Telefonaktiebolaget LM Ericsson partnered with Vodafone to roll out a compact active-passive antenna.
-This initiative aims to boost 5G capacity, coverage, and performance while maintaining the existing physical footprint of antennas.
+In July 2023, Ericsson partnered with Vodafone to deploy a compact active-passive antenna, enhancing 5G capacity, coverage, and performance while keeping the existing antenna footprint.

 -

-In June 2023, Cisco partnered with the Tribeca Festival to promote inclusivity, with Webex serving as the official technology partner for the festival's closing gala, "A Bronx Tale."
-For the first time, the closing event was made available for on-demand streaming via Webex Events, complementing the live presentation at New York City's Beacon Theatre.
+In June 2023, Cisco collaborated with the Tribeca Festival to promote inclusivity, with Webex as the official technology partner.
+The festival's closing gala, "A Bronx Tale," was streamed on-demand via Webex Events alongside the live presentation at New York City's Beacon Theatre.

 Broadcast Infrastructure Market Segment Analysis